Eye, Moreton and Ashton

 Eye, Moreton and Ashton is a civil parish in the county of Herefordshire, England.
 The parish is 15 mi north from the city and county town of Hereford.
 The closest large town is the market town of Leominster, 3 mi to the south.
-Within the parish is the National Trust property of Berrington Hall.
+Within the parish is the National Trust property of Berrington Hall, and the villages of Eye, Moreton, and Ashton.

 History

 Medieval to 18th century

 Eye is from the Old English 'ēg' or 'īeg', for the place at "the island or well-watered land, or dry ground in the marsh".
 At c.1175 Eye was written as 'Eia'.
 Moreton is from the Old English 'mōr' with 'tūn' for "farmstead in moorland or marshy ground".
 Ashton is from the Old English from 'æsc' with 'tūn' for "farmstead where ash trees grow", and written as 'Estune' in the Domesday Book.

 Ashton, the only one of the three parish settlements listed in the Domesday Book, was in the Hundred of Leominster and the county of Herefordshire, and was under a number of manors estimated at 20.9 households, with 224 villagers, 81 smallholders, 13 slaves, 12 female slaves, six priests, and a further 20 occupants.
 Ploughlands comprised 29 lord's and 201 men's plough teams.
 Manorial assets included 60 further lord's lands, woodland of 6.3 leagues and eight mills.
 In 1066 Queen Edith held the manorial lordship, which in 1086 was transferred to tenant-in-chief and king William I.